 Tthis software can help you convert 5D Mark III MOV to AIC for iMovie, more output formats are also supported, such as AVI/WMV/ProRes.
 Import 5D3 recorded videos to this best AIC Converter for iMovie.

 For editing 5D3 MOV video in iMovie, you are recommended to choose "iMovie and Final Cut Express">" Apple InterMediate Codec(AIC) (*.mov)", it's the best format for iMovie and FCE.
+For newbie, you can just count on this preset which will generat the most proper vidoes for importing H.264 MOV to iMovie.

 You can click Settings button to adjust output parameters as you want, such as resolution, bitrate, frame rate, etc to set the video and audio parameters as you like.
 "Edit" function is useful and convenient; you can do easy editing to the 5D3 MOV video.